 Although we would encourage you to hire a camper (if you don’t already have your own!) and take your time down this scenic route, it is possible to be done in a day.
 Don’t panic!
 If you don’t have your own transport for this trip you still have options;

-- You could use one of Melbourne’s many car hire companies and rent a car for the day
+You could use one of Melbourne’s many car hire companies and rent a car for the day or

 If you like a little bit of history thrown into your nature hikes you’ll love the Kokoda Memorial Walk (also known as the 1000 steps).
 Built in remembrance to the Australian Soldiers who walked the Kokoda Trail in Papua New Guinea in WW2 it’s a walk that will test your stamina, but the views on the way up are worth every burn your legs will feel.
 Once you reach the top (and have caught your breath) spend some time exploring the tracks that branch off from each other and see where you end up.

 This is another trip easier reached if you have your own vehicle, but it is also accessible from the CBD Via train* Simply hop on the (Belgrave) train from Southern Cross station until you reach Fern Tree Gully Station, from here you’ll need turn right when you leave the station and walk 20 minutes up ‘school road’ until you reach ‘the 1000 steps car park’.
 The entrance to the trail is just past the cafe!